Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

 # Build an Excel add-in using React

-This article walks you through the process of building an Excel add-in by using React and the Excel JavaScipt API.
+This article walks you through the process of building an Excel add-in by using React and the Excel JavaScript API.

 ## Prerequisites